 2009, CAF's Extraordinary Shareholders' Meeting approved the terms and conditions precedent by which Argentina, Brazil, Panama, Paraguay and Uruguay could become contracting parties to the Constitutive Agreement, could become full member shareholder countries and may own Series "A" shares.
 In general, in order to become a full member country of CAF, a country must (i) subscribe, directly or indirectly, for one Series "A" share, (ii) exchange all of its ordinary and callable Series "C" capital shares for Series "B" share equivalents, (iii) meet any conditions for its accession as determined by the Shareholders' General Meeting, and (iv) deposit its instrument of adhesion with the Ministry of Foreign Affairs of the Bolivarian Republic of Venezuela.
 The country is deemed to have become a full member country of CAF 30 days after the Shareholders' General Meeting determines that the conditions for its adhesion have been complied with, including the depositing of the instrument of adhesion.
-As of the date of this prospectus, Argentina, Brazil, Panama, Paraguay and Uruguay have ceased to be Series "C" shareholder countries.
+As of the date of this prospectus, Argentina, Brazil, Panama, Paraguay and Uruguay have ceased to be Series "C" shareholder countries, have adhered to the Constitutive Agreement and now possess Series "A" shares as full member shareholder countries.